 Her book Yoga for the Special Child has been published in English, Portuguese, and Chinese.
-Dutch and Spanish translations will soon be available.
+Spanish translation will soon be available.
 The eBook will soon be available in English.

-Sonia is a recognized member of: Yoga Alliance; IYTA - Integral Yoga Teachers Association; and IAYT -- International Association of Yoga Therapists.
+Sonia is a recognized member of: Yoga Alliance E-RYT, E-RCYT; IYTA - Integral Yoga Teachers Association; and IAYT -- International Association of Yoga Therapists.

 RENATA SUMAR GAERTNER

 Renata started to practice Yoga with her mother, Sonia Sumar, at three years of age.
 While still a child, Renata participated in many Yoga courses and conventions with her mother.
 At twelve years, she completed her first Hatha Yoga Teacher's Training Program through Brazil's Federal University at Minas Gerais (UFMG).
 And, at fifteen years old, she began her teaching career in Hatha Yoga.